bloxstreet/support/frequently-asked-questions/questions-and-answers.md

 {: .no_toc }
 Players can earn one point for each successful restock and two points for each spill cleaned.
 Management Intern+ do not have the ability to earn points through registers at the moment.

-### Can reformed HRs obtain an MR rank through points?
-{: .text-red-300 }
-{: .no_toc }
-Yes, reformed HRs can obtain an MR rank through points as long as they have not claimed the same rank in the past.
-However, they may not obtain another HR rank through points.
-Doing so will result in a permanent ban.

-### Can resigned HRs claim a different HR rank with new points?
-{: .text-red-300 }
-{: .no_toc }
-No, resigned HRs may not claim a different HR rank with new points.
-Doing so will result in a permanent ban.

-### If Executive Assistant or Store Executive go on-sale, may players redeem either one?
-{: .text-red-300 }
-{: .no_toc }
-If Executive Assistant or Store Executive go on-sale, players may not redeem either one.

-### Are players allowed to point grind or go to a small server in an attempt to earn points?
-{: .text-red-300 }
-{: .no_toc }
-No, players may not point grind or go to a small server in an attempt to earn points.
-Doing so will result in a permanent ban.

-### Are players allowed to check out their alternate accounts or friends in an attempt to earn points?
-{: .text-red-300 }
-{: .no_toc }
-No, players are not allowed to check out their alternate accounts or friends in an attempt to earn points.
-Doing so is considered point cheating and will result in a permanent ban.

-### Can points be reused?
-{: .text-red-300 }
-{: .no_toc }
-Players may reuse points.
-For example, if a player claims Team Leader with 1,000 points, they only need 1,000 more points to claim a 2,000-point rank.
-IMPORTANT: Players may NOT reuse points after moderation action has been taken (i.e.: demotions, blacklists, permanent bans).

-### Do players who claim another rank with points have a cooldown?
-For example, if a player purchases Store Manager with points, would they need to wait until their cooldown ends to claim Store Director with points?
-{: .text-red-300 }
-{: .no_toc }
-Players who plan to claim a rank with points do not have a cooldown.
-If a player purchases Store Manager with points, they do not need to wait until their cooldown ends to claim Store Director with points.
-However, they do have a cooldown if they are working their way up through promotions.

-### Are demoted MRs allowed to use previously-used points to claim a rank that is above the rank they were demoted from?
-{: .text-red-300 }
-{: .no_toc }
-No, demoted MRs may not use previously-used points to claim a rank that is above the rank they were demoted from.
-However, they are more than welcome to work their way back up or purchase completely new points to claim any rank above the rank they were demoted from.

-### If a player’s blacklist or permanent ban appeal is accepted, can they claim a rank through points?
-{: .text-red-300 }
-{: .no_toc }
-If a player’s blacklist or permanent ban appeal is accepted, they cannot claim a rank through points.
-However, they are more than welcome to work their way up through promotions.

 ### What happens if a player is violating an in-game rule?
 {: .text-red-300 }
 {: .no_toc }